castai/docs/docs/getting-started.md

 ## Deploy application

 CAST AI managed cluster runs on Kubernetes.
-Once you have a cluster running - you can download a **KubeConfig file** of the cluster and deploy your application using **kubectl** command-line tool.
+Once you have a cluster running - you can download a **kubeconfig file** of the cluster and deploy your application using **kubectl** command-line tool.

 [screenshot]